tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 Disk Encryption
 ===============

-> Summary

-Transparent encryption/decryption software

-> Related
+Related articles

-dm-crypt with LUKS
+-   dm-crypt

-eCryptfs

-TrueCrypt
+-   TrueCrypt
+-   eCryptfs

-EncFS
+-   EncFS
+-   Tomb

-Mount encrypted volumes in parallel
+-   Mount encrypted volumes in parallel

 This article discusses common techniques available in Arch Linux for cryptographically protecting a logical part of a storage disk (folder,